HiFaraz/node-playbook/README.md

   * For example, this playbook is an example of using someone else's work to get ahead
   * Use [Node.js core API](https://nodejs.org/api/) if you can get away with it
   * Use pre-built pieces of code, such as [npm packages](https://www.npmjs.com/)
-    * Make sure your dependencies are of high quality
+    * Make sure you use high quality dependencies

-# General problems
+# General
 This section covers general problems regardless of your development goals.

-## Node.js version
+## Installing Node.js
-### Problem / Context
+### Goal
+Install Node.js.

-The Node.js website makes you choose which version of Node.js to download.
-Choosing a Node.js version wastes time.
+This sounds simple enough, but unfortunately the Node.js website makes you choose a version of Node.js to download.
-### Recommended solution
+### Solution
 Choose [Node.js v6](https://nodejs.org/dist/latest-v6.x/).
 It will enter long term support (LTS) on October 1, 2016, after which it will stay in LTS for 18 months.
 This gives you peace of mind against major new features popping up in Node.js while you build your app.
+This advice expires on April 1, 2019.

 ## Development environment
-### Problem / Context
+### Goal
-Choosing a development environment (e.g. editors, git GUIs, terminals, FTP clients) wastes time.
-No tool is 10 times better than another.
-You need a set of tools that get you started and let you grow according to you needs.
+Set up a development environment (e.g. editors, git GUIs, terminals, FTP clients) that gets you started and lets you grow according to you needs.
-### Recommended solution
+### Solution
 Download and install these tools:
 * Editor: [Atom](https://atom.io/)
   * Atom packages/plug-ins: